 The narrative structure used in the caption consists of several main parts.
 The opening part in the form of a general greeting and invitation aims to build closeness while framing the issue to be discussed.
-Next. an attitude statement is conveyed regarding the need for vigilance against historical data, as well as an appeal to be selective in consuming digital information.
+Next, an attitude statement is conveyed regarding the need for vigilance against historical data, as well as an appeal to be selective in consuming digital information.
 The core part of the caption serves as a clarification of a public misconception, namely about the identity of a figure in a photo that is often misunderstood as Cut Nyak Dhien.
-The narrative is complemented by chronological а explanation of historical facts including the character, the year of the event, and its historical background.
+The complemented narrative is by a chronological explanation of historical facts including the character, the year of the event, and its historical background.